The Derived Auslander-Iyama Correspondence: Existence and uniqueness of enhancements

 In order to investigate strong enhancements of $(d+2)$-angulated categories, we extend the notion to pairs.

-\begin{definition} Let $(\C,\Sigma)$ be a pair consisting of an additive category and a self-equivalence, that we often omit from the notation. \begin{enumerate} \item A \emph{strong $(d+2)$-angulated (DG) enhancement of $\C$} is a pair $(\A,\varphi)$ consisting of a pre-$(d+2)$-angulated DG category $\A$ and a $\kk$-linear equivalence of pairs
+\begin{definition} Let $(\C,\Sigma)$ be a pair consisting of an additive category with split idempotents and a self-equivalence, that we often omit from the notation. \begin{enumerate} \item A \emph{strong $(d+2)$-angulated (DG) enhancement of $\C$} is a pair $(\A,\varphi)$ consisting of a pre-$(d+2)$-angulated DG category $\A$ and a $\kk$-linear equivalence of pairs, in the sense of \Cref{def:enhanced_angulated_structure},